Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </td>

 <td>
-    Indicates that one of the players has reached the end of the map
+    This indicates that one of the players has reached the end of the map
 </td>

 </tr>